ParnThanatibordee/Hydronium/README.md

 ## List of team members
 1. Thanatibordee Sihaboonthong 6310545299
 2. Noppharut Kongsakdinasarn 6310546376
 3. Bhokin Watanapitak 6310546392
-Department of Software and Knowledge Engineering Faculty of Engineering
+Kasetsart University, Faculty of Engineering, Department of Software and Knowledge Engineering
-Kasetsart University

 ## About The Project